 Looking for a simple workout routine that will help bust fat, build strength and tone your body?
 Look no further.
+We’ve got the perfect exercises to help you get your core in perfect shape.
+However, if you don’t do certain core exercises correctly, it can cause an injury so be sure to warm up properly and don’t strain yourself too hard – diastasis recti can occur if you’re not careful and it is a long process to repair your abs again.
 Get your core into great shape in no time with these 5 simple core workouts for women:

 The Boat: For balance, strength and killer abs

 Get in touch with more balance with this ab workout.

 To start a boat, sit on a yoga mat or soft flooring with a straight back and knees bent, while your feet remain flat on the floor.
 Slowly lean back, lift your feet off of the ground and balance on your tailbone.
 Stretch your arms out on either side of you.
 In this exercise, your back should always remain perfectly straight.
 Slowly lift and straighten your legs and hold.
 If you feel yourself start to hunch over, that means you’ve gone too far and you need to return to a position that you can maintain a flat back in.
 Hold there.